OctoPrint/OctoPrint/docs/bundledplugins/cura.rst

-The Cura Plugin allows slicing of STL files uploaded to OctoPrint directly via the `CuraEngine <http://github.com/Ultimaker/CuraEngine>`_ **up to and including version 15.04** and supersedes the slicing support integrated into OctoPrint so far.
+The Cura Plugin allows slicing of STL files uploaded to OctoPrint directly via the `CuraEngine <http://github.com/Ultimaker/CuraEngine>`_ **up to and including version 15.04.x** and supersedes the slicing support integrated into OctoPrint so far.
+It comes bundled with OctoPrint starting with version 1.2.0.

 .. note::

-   The current development version of CuraEngine has changed its calling parameters in such a way that the current implementation of the Cura plugin is not compatible to it.
-Until the plugin can be updated to be compatible to these changes, please use only CuraEngine versions up to and including 15.04 (or the ``legacy`` branch in the CuraEngine repository).
+   Versions of CuraEngine later than 15.04.x have changed their calling parameters in such a way that the current implementation of OctoPrint's Cura plugin is not compatible to it.
+For this reason, please use only CuraEngine versions up to and including 15.04 for now, as available in the ``legacy`` branch of the CuraEngine repository on Github.

 The plugin offers a settings module that allows configuring the path to the CuraEngine executable to use, as well as importing and managing slicing